Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-The authors have claimed that most of the researches have used the constant initial steady temperature, which is not totally appropriate for the biological tissues according to the non-homogeneous living cells.
-The authors have also asserted that the term metabolic heat generation in the PBHE has been ignored in all previous literatures.
-Contrary to this claim, the calculations in~\cite{Askarizadeh2015} include the metabolic heat generation term.
-This work includes the metabolic heat generation and also investigates analytically the biological tissues for two different spatially dependent and constant initial conditions.
-Comparing the obtained temperature profile with the available experimental data it is affirmed that the spatially dependent steady state initial condition is the best option for determination of the thermal distribution in the living tissues.
+The authors have claimed that most of the research has used the constant initial steady temperature, which is not entirely appropriate for the biological tissues for living cells.
+The authors have also asserted that the term metabolic heat generation in the PBHE has been ignored in all previous literature.
+Contrary to this claim, the calculations in \cite{Askarizadeh2015} include the metabolic heat generation term.
+This work includes metabolic heat generation and investigates the biological tissues analytically for two different spatially dependent and constant initial conditions.
+They compare the obtained temperature profile with the available experimental data, and it is affirmed that the spatially dependent steady-state initial condition is the best option for determining the thermal distribution in the living tissues.
 Here, we point out that nonhomogeneous initial conditions must be compatible with the constitutive equation and that compatibility determines the initial time derivative.
 This property is not investigated in general.
 Therefore, the related results must be treated with reservations.